Glissando/Rotating-Calipers/README.md

 **Convex Hull** - The smallest convex set that contains a set of points S. A convex hull is unique and is the smallest possible volume containing an object or set of points.

 **Bounding Volume** - In computational geometry a bounding volume for a set of arbitrary objects is a volume that completly encompasses all the objects inside.
-A variety of structures can act as bounding volumes such as convex polygons, rectangles or spheres.
+A variety of structures can act as bounding volumes such as convex polygons, rectangles, triangles or spheres.

-**Supporting Lines** - A line that goes through the polygon such that the whole polygon lies on one side of the line is called a supporting line.
+**Supporting Lines** - A line that goes through the polygon such that the whole polygon lies on one side of the line.

 **Antipodal Points** - A pair of vertices such that one can draw two parallel supporting lines through them.